charliecalvert/CloudNotes/Assignments/MangoExpress.md

     https://www.google.com/trends/topcharts

 Convert the database from Scientists to your own subjects.
+You should, of course, be running the database out of your own MongoLab or Mongo database.
+Don't try to use my database.

 Create your pages instead of **astronomy.jade** and **physics.jade**.
 For instance, if your subject is book authors then you have pages with names like **henry-james.jade** or **mark-twain.jade**.
 Or maybe you want to focus on books rather than authors, or authors and books, in which case you might need something like this:  **tom-sawyer.jade**.

 Make sure you are using your own database and not mine.
 Change field names and labels as appropriate.
 Continue to have a field that can be matched to the name of your associated **jade** document.